TheToddLuci0/ssh-certificate-CA-lambda/README.md

 ## Deploying

-Note: you need to deploy a secret manager secret with the CA keys in it first.
+Note: you need to deploy a KMS key with the CA key in it first.

 ```json
 {